 Place a giant vending machine on the beach, create a street art piece that makes people think they are falling, or just spread posters and stickers around the city.
 Guerilla marketing has an infinite scoop of ideas to offer, although being a relatively new approach.

-The term ‘guerilla marketing’ got popular in 1984 after Jay Conrad Levinson described it in his book “Guerilla Marketing”.
-Brands have immediately picked up this approach, as it can be low-cost but still effective.
-One of its main benefits you can get from it is an opportunity to communicate with an audience in a bold, creative and engaging way.
+The term ‘guerilla marketing’ (do not confuse it with ‘gorilla marketing’ which is just a folklore twist) got popular in 1984 after Jay Conrad Levinson described it in his book “Guerilla Marketing”.
+Brands have immediately picked up the guerilla marketing approach, as it can be low-cost but still effective.
+One of its main benefits you can get from it is an opportunity to communicate with an audience in a bold, creative, engaging, and extremely cost-effective way.
 Let’s have a look at the most spread guerilla marketing types:

 - Stealth or buzz marketing is widely used by large brands.
 It is an indirect promotion tool based on an unobtrusive presentation of a product, service, or brand.

-- Viral marketing is a kind of interaction with the target audience that relies on the quick widespread based on popular reactions.
+- Viral guerilla marketing defines a kind of interaction with the target audience that relies on the quick widespread based on popular reactions.

 - Grassroots marketing fosters spreading the word about your product or service through sampling or social media buzz.